Comparing Alexander-Arnold and Robertson’s FPL points potential for 2021/22

 Accordingly, ahead of the new campaign, we have compared Robertson and Alexander-Arnold for creativity and goal threat to see if either has the edge over the other.

-As this article uses extensive data from the Fantasy Football Scout Premium Members Area, only those with a valid subscription can access it in full.
+As this article uses extensive data from the Fantasy Football Scout Premium Members Area, only those with a valid subscription can access it in full – but there’s a completely free trial available now for those are wanting to try before they buy.

 CAN WE TRUST LIVERPOOL’S DEFENCE THIS SEASON?